 How accurate is a bimetallic thermometer?

-The accuracy of a bimetallic thermometer based on the type of thermometer and the temperature range.
+It can be accurate to about 1% of the full span.
 In general, bimetallic thermometers are not as correct as some other types of thermometers, like digital thermometers.
-However, they are still correct enough for many applications.

 -